-You can find evidence on a topic of your choice and access full text articles by searching the Discovery Search tool.
+You can find evidence on a topic of your choice and access full text articles by searching the Knowledge and Library Hub Search tool.
 This tool is recommended for simple and quick searches.
-Guidance on how to use it can be found here.
+See also the Guidance on using the Knowledge and Library Hub Search.

 For complex topics or for a more comprehensive search, it is advisable to use a bibliographic database.
 Access to any databases will be from the providers' websites: Ovid, EBSCO and ProQuest.